Objective Moscow

 Objective Moscow, subtitled "The Death of Soviet Communism", is a board wargame published by Simulations Publications Inc. (SPI) in 1978 that simulates a hypothetical invasion of the U.S.S.R. in 1998 by various forces such as NATO, a united Europe, Iran, and China.

 Description

-Objective Moscow is a board wargame for two or more players in which one player controls Soviet defenders while the other player or players control the invaders.
+Objective Moscow is a complex board wargame for two or more players in which one player controls Soviet defenders while the other player or players control the invaders.
 The main scenario of the game is set in 1998, twenty years after the game's publication, when it was posited that the Soviet Union would have lost much of its strength and would be ripe for invasion.

 Components

-Objective Moscow is a very large game, with four 22" x 34" hex grid maps covering most of the former Soviet Union as well as much of continental Europe and parts of China, a 24-page rulebook, and 1200 die-cut counters.
+The game contains a 24-page rulebook, 1200 die-cut counters, as well as four 22" x 34" hex grid maps covering most of the Soviet Union, larger parts of Europe, and some parts of China.

 Gameplay

 The game uses an alternating system of turns, where one player moves, attacks and then gets a second movement phase for mechanized units.
 Then the other player gets the same opportunity.